Shandelier/AssemblyFun-OiAK/README.md

 ### How to use
 You'll find programs made by me (Karol Kłusek), as well my friends.
 (Choose your fighter:)
-- Przemek has cleanest code,
+- Przemek has the cleanest code,
-- Wodzu has best commentaries,
+- Wodzu has the best commentaries,
-- Igor Kurek's programs works.
+- Kurek's codes work.

 If you find yourself in uneasy situation, there is also a memepack to wipe your tears away, as well as some official Intel documentations.